haidardzaky/employee-submit/README.md

 npm run test --all
 ```

-Open [http://localhost:3800/wizard?role=admin](http://localhost:3800/wizard?role=admin) with your browser to see the result.
+and see the testing running on terminal :).

 ## Author